 The bags that cereal comes in are great for storing all the leftover veggies in the freezer.
 I use a clothespin or chip clip to hold it closed.

 You can use cereal box liners for tracing patterns and cutting sewing patterns.
 When cereal box liners are empty, carefully pull them apart to flatten at the seams.
+If done slowly, they won't tear.

 I use the cereal box liners as a protective surface when children are painting or gluing.
 Open the bag up on the seam so that you have a good size surface.